Yemenite Jews: Tradition

+Middle Ages

 Jewish–Muslim relations in Yemen

-Middle Ages

-As Ahl al-Kitab (lit.
-"The People of the Scriptures"), Jews were assured freedom of religion only in exchange for payment of a poll-tax (Arabic: jizya), imposed on certain non-Muslim monotheists (people of the Book).
-Feudal overlords imposed the annual poll-tax upon Jews, which, under Islamic law, was to ensure their status as protected persons of the state.
-This tax (tribute) was assessed against every male thirteen years and older, and its remittance varied between the wealthy and the poor.
+As People of the Book, Jews were assured freedom of religion in exchange for payment of the jizya or poll tax, which was imposed on non-Muslim monotheists.
+Feudal overlords imposed this annual tax upon Jews, which, under Islamic law, was to ensure their status as protected persons of the state.
+This tax (tribute) was assessed against every male thirteen years and older and its remittance varied between the wealthy and the poor.
 In the early 20th century, this amounted to one Maria Theresa thaler (riyal) for a poor man, two thalers in specie for the middle classes, and four or more thalers for the rich.
 Upon payment, Jews were also exempt from paying the zakat which must be paid by Muslims once their residual wealth reaches a certain threshold.

-Active persecution of Jews did not gain full force until the Zaydi clan seized power, from the more tolerant Sunni Muslims, early in the 10th century.
-The legal status of Jews in Yemen started to deteriorate around the time the Tahirids took Sana'a from Zaidis, mainly because of new discriminations established by the Muslim rulers.
-Such laws were not included in Zaidi legal writings till comparatively late with Kitab al-Azhar of Imam al-Murtada in the first half of the 15th century.
-This also led to deterioration of economic and social situation of Jews.
+Active persecution of Jews did not gain full force until a Zaydi clan seized power from the more tolerant Sunni Muslims, early in the 10th century.
+The legal status of Jews in Yemen started to deteriorate around the time the Tahirids took Sana'a from Zaidis, mainly because of new discrimination established by the Muslim rulers.
+Such laws were not included in Zaidi legal writings till comparatively late with Kitab al-Azhar of al-Mahdi Ahmad bin Yahya in the first half of the 15th century.
+This also led to deterioration of the economic and social situation of Jews.

 Jewish intellectuals wrote in both Hebrew and Arabic and engaged in the same literary endeavours as the Muslim majority.
-According to a late 9th century document, the first Zaydi imam al-Hadi had imposed limitations and a special tax on land held by Jews and Christians of Najran.
-In the mid-11th century, Jews from a number of communities in Yemen highlands including Sana'a appear to have been attracted to Sulayhids' capital of Dhu Jibla.
-The city was founded by Abdullah bin Muhammad al-Sulaihi in the mid-11th century and according to Tarikh al-Yamman of the famed Yemenite author Umara al-Yamani (1121–74), was named after a Jewish pottery merchant.
+According to a late-9th-century document, the first Zaydi imam al-Hadi ila'l-Haqq Yahya had imposed limitations and a special tax on land held by Jews and Christians of Najran.
+In the mid-11th century, Jews from several communities in the Yemen highlands, including Sanaʿa, appear to have been attracted to the Sulayhids' capital of Dhu Jibla.
+The city was founded by Abdullah bin Muhammad al-Sulaihi in the mid-11th century, and according to Tarikh al-Yamman of the famed Yemenite author Umara al-Yamani (1121–74), was named after a Jewish pottery merchant.